PerryAJ/perspective-alpha-example/README.md

 ## Quick Start

-Clone this repo, navigate to the root (where gradle.settings file is), run `./gradlew buildUnsignedModule` (linux/mac) or `gradle.bat buildUnsignedModule`.
+Clone this repo, navigate to the root (where gradle.settings file is), run `./gradlew buildUnsignedModule` (linux/mac) or `gradlew.bat buildUnsignedModule`.

-To build a complete signed module, configure your sign.props file with the information required for signing and run `./gradlew buildSignedModule` (again, substitute `gradle.bat` for Windows)
+To build a complete signed module, configure your sign.props file with the information required for signing and run `./gradlew buildSignedModule` (again, substitute `gradlew.bat` for Windows)

 To see a full list of gradle tasks available, run `./gradlew tasks`.